Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Turn right and follow the road for a short distance, until it joins a second road.
 Turn right here, almost doubling back on yourself.
 Walk between the stone gate posts and across the cattle grid, with Chrome Hill now on your right.

-Continue until the road split, keep the left and follow the road back into the village of Hollinsclough to end your walk.
+Continue until the road splits, keeping to the left and follow the road back into the village of Hollinsclough to end your walk.

 Do you have any more questions about the Chrome Hill walk from Hollinsclough?
 Ask me in the comments below.